esmshub/player-scraper/README.md

     <img src=".github/img/scraper_ui.png" width="350px">

-    Choose your scrape mode and fill out the required fields (sensible defaults are used to help fast track).
+    Choose your scrape mode and fill out the required fields (or accept the default values).

 3. Once finished, you should see something like this: